Tallest Galapagos volcano erupts, spewing lava, ash

 The 1,701-meter (5,580-foot) volcano is one of numerous active volcanos in the Galapagos, which are nearly 1,000 kilometers (600 miles) from mainland South America.

-Images taken from afar and circulated by the government showed glowing lava piercing through the pre-dawn darkness.
+Images taken from afar and circulated by the government showed glowing lava piercing the pre-dawn darkness.

 The volcano last erupted in 2015.